-The \$330.2 million General Fund transfer out includes a total of \$253.9 million in operating subsidies to Municipal Transportation Agency, General Hospital Medical Center, and Laguna Honda Hospital (note 11).
-The transfers of \$71.4 million from the General Fund to the nonmajor governmental funds is to provide support to various city programs such as the public library and the Children and Families Fund, as well as to provide resources for the payment of debt service.
-The transfers between the nonmajor governmental funds are to provide support for various City programs and to provide resources for the payment of debt service.
+The \$330.2 million General Fund transfer out includes a total of \$253.9 million in operating subsidies to Municipal Transportation Agency.
+General Hospital Medical Center, and Lagura Honda Hospital (note 11).
+The transfers of \$71.4 million from the General Fund to the nonmajor governmental funds is to provide support to various City programs such as the public library and the Children and Families Fund, as well as to provide resources for the payment of debt service.
+The transfers between the nonmajor governmental funds are to provide support for various City programs and to City programs and the Children and Families Fund, governmental funds are to provide support for various City programs and to provide resources for the payment of debt service.

-The General Fund received transfers in of \$81.3 million from General Hospital Medical Center, of which \$80.7 million was reimbursement for the SB 855 matching program (note 11(g)), and \$19.7 million from the San Francisco International Afrort, representing a portion of concession revenue (note 11 (a)).
-The \$95 million transfer from normajor governmental funds is for capital and operating transfers from the San Francisco County Transportation Authority to the Municipal Transportation Agency.
+The General Fund received transfers in of \$81.3 million from General Hospital Medical Center, of which \$80.7 million was reimbursement for the SB 855 matching program (note 11(9), and \$19.7 million from the San Francisco international Arport, representing a protion of concession revenue (note 11 (a)).
+The \$955 million transfer from nonangor governmental funds is for capital and operating transfers from the San Francisco County Transportation Authority to the Municipal Transportation Agency.

-COMMITMENTS AND CONTINGENT LIABILITIES
+(15) COMMITMENTS AND CONTINGENT LIABILITIES